Ali-Asgari/Assembler_Disassembler/README.md

 ## Supported Instructions

-The following instructions are supported by this tool:
+The following instructions are supported by this tools:
 |   |   |   |   |   |
 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | mov | add | adc | sub | sbb |